 Stress urinary continence can strike at the worst times, like when you’re lifting something heavy at your office or enjoying a good laugh.
 Even a small amount of leakage can get in the way of your enjoyment of the rest of your day.
-Fortunately, with mid-urethral slings, Ryan Stratford, MD, MBA, FACOG, and Kelly Kantartzis, MD, MS, FACOG, at The Woman’s Center in Mesa, Arizona, can correct incontinence and help you regain control of your bladder.
+Fortunately, with mid-urethral slings, Ryan Stratford, MD, MBA, FACOG, Kelly Kantartzis, MD, MS, FACOG, and Peter Jeppson, MD, FACOG at The Woman’s Center in Mesa, Arizona, can correct incontinence and help you regain control of your bladder.
 To learn more about this surgery, call the Phoenix-area practice or book your appointment online.

 Stress urinary incontinence is the inability to keep all of your urine in your bladder when it’s under stress.
 That stress can come from a variety of sources; stress urinary incontinence most frequently occurs when you:

 Whatever is causing your incontinence, all you want is a way to reverse it.
 The Woman’s Center has a way to do exactly that with mid-urethral slings.

 This type of sling is ideal for women who have tried to reverse their urinary stress incontinence with pelvic floor exercises but are still dealing with leakage.

 The sling itself is made out of mesh and is placed between your urethra (along the middle section, hence the name) and the skin of your vagina.
 Your urethra provides the channel for urine to leave your body.

 In cases of stress urinary incontinence, the muscles and ligaments that normally seal your urethra shut to prevent leakage don’t perform the way they should.

 By placing a sling underneath your urethra, The Woman’s Center f offers this channel more support so it can seal completely, putting a stop to your incontinence.